pustotnik/zenmake/docs/buildconf.rst

                     If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.

+    :db-format: Set format for internal ZenMake db/cache files.
+                Use one of possible values: 'py', 'pickle', 'msgpack'.

+                The value 'py' means text file with python syntax.
+It's not fastest format but it's human readable one.

+                The value 'pickle' means python pickle binary format.
+It has good performance and python always supports this format.

+                The value 'msgpack' means msgpack binary
+                format by using python module 'msgpack'.
+Using of this format can decrease ZenMake overhead in building of some big projects because it has best performance among all supported formats.
+                It can be set only for python 3.x because the extension module in msgpack was dropped for python 2.x and using of pure python implementation has no sense.
+If it is set for python 2.x or if package 'msgpack' doesn't exist in the current system then it will be replaced by value 'pickle'.
+                Note: ZenMake doesn't try to install package 'msgpack'.
+                This package must be installed in some other way.

+                The default value is 'pickle'.

 options
 """"""""
     A `dict <buildconf-dict-def_>`_ array with default values for command